 Krug Clos d’Ambonnay 2002 is the sixth Champagne from this unique plot of Pinot Noir.
 The first was created with the harvest of 1995.

-This individually numbered magnum spent at least 15 years in Krug's cellars further developing its depth and complexity.
-After regular tasting and appraisal, it received its cork as Krug Clos d'Ambonnay 2002 in autumn 2017.
+This individually numbered bottle spent at least 18 years in Krug's cellars further developing its depth and complexity.
+After regular tasting and appraisal, it received its cork as Krug Clos d'Ambonnay 2002 in winter 2020 - 2021.